- General Principles of Trust

 You can look at such betrayals as an opportunity to have a discussion about trust and being trustworthy.

-A calm conversation is the most effective way to react to broken trust.
+A calm conversation is the most effective reaction to broken trust.

 Getting angry about broken trust does no good, and makes it less likely that you will be able to engage your teen in a meaningful conversation.

-Ask your teen what he thinks should occur following a betrayal of trust.
+Ask your teen what he thinks should occur after breaking trust.

 Keep repeating that trust betrayal has to do with character, values and respect for oneself and the other person.